Part VIII – Beneath a Falling Sky

 Five booms came down well beyond the camp, leaving puffs of black smoke and dirt in the air.

-The second set fell closer to the camp, the third too short.
+The second round fell closer to the camp, and the third fell too short.

 They saw the German soldiers still frantically scrambling to find cover, yelling and pointing up the hillside as if at them.
-In a panic, the older boy yelled, “Let’s go!”
+The older boy, panicked, yelled, “Andiamo!”

-They took off quickly, retracing their path through the snow, grasping at branches and trying to keep quiet as they climbed the steep, rocky hill back to the ridge.
-Under the weight of snow on the branches lay a smooth sheet of untouched snow, marred only by their footprints from an hour ago and the fleeting tracks of deer or coyotes from the night before.
-They knew if the Germans came in pursuit, they would be easy to track.
+They took off quickly, retracing their path through the snow, grasping at branches and trying to be as quiet as possible as they climbed the steep, rocky hill back to the ridge.
+Under the drooping branches lay a smooth sheet of untouched snow, marred only by their footprints from an hour ago and the almost-buried tracks of deer and jackals from the night before.
+The boys knew that if the Germans came in pursuit, they would be easy to track.
 So they ran all the way home.

-The registration fire that morning was routine for the 67th—a way to keep the Germans on their toes, test-firing their weapons, and honing in on enemy positions, dug so deep into the snow that moving even a few hundred feet would be difficult once they were known to the Americans.
-Although somewhat unconventional, the Captain had authorized civilian help in scouting the registration fire.
-The boys were eager to earn the kindness of the American kitchen, and the Americans were glad not to spare soldiers for hiking trips into the unknown Italian wilderness.
+The registration fire that morning was routine for the 67th – a way to keep the Germans on their toes, test-firing their weapons, and homing in on enemy positions, dug so deep into the snow that moving even a few hundred feet would be difficult once they were known to the Americans.
+Although somewhat unconventional, the captain had authorized civilian help in scouting the registration fire.
+The boys were eager to earn the kindness of the American kitchen, and the Americans were glad not to have to spare soldiers for hiking trips into the unknown Italian wilderness.

 The Letter Home

-After lunch, Stanley scribbled down a note to Mary Lou:
+After lunch, Stanley scribbled a note to Mary Lou.

 Hello Honey,